Since black people have discovered their true heritage, I’m often asked, “What do we do next?” Here’s my answer…

 Nationality matters because the nation of Israel was and will be a light to the world (Isaiah 49:6; Matthew 5:14-16).
 Nationality matters greatly, or three-fourths of the Bible would not talk about the nation of Israel.
 The Church didn’t replace Israel, and the Galatians (3:28) passage doesn’t mean that our sex, social status, or nationalities are dissolved because we’re united in Christ.

 There is another group most of the world accepts as the Israelites of the Bible today.
 What’s going on?
-Answer: They’re imposters as the Bible reveals in Revelation 2:9; 3:9.
+Answer: They’re importers as the Bible reveals in Revelation 2:9; 3:9.
 Their own people have exposed them as frauds through DNA evidence, and their lifestyle doesn’t align with God’s covenants or curses of Deuteronomy 28.
-We’ve written about them here and here.
+See this article about the fake jews.

 You’ve heard that Hebrews aren’t to marry anyone outside of their nation or a Hebrew man married to a white woman is displeasing to God.
 Now that the Gentiles have joined the kingdom of God along with the Hebrews through the Holy Spirit and under the New Covenant, any child of God is free to marry another child of God—but only if they’re in the Lord.
 “There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.”
 (Galatians 3:28).
 Since the saints are united in Christ, no matter their ethnicity, they are free to marry any ethnicity just as long as that person is in the Lord (1 Corinthians 7:39).